t33eee/esetech-coding-challenge/readme.md

 ## Project Overview:

 You are to produce a React JS SPA that accurately represents the provided details below.
-Create a simple user management application.
-The application should allow users to add, edit, delete, and list users information.
-Manipulate the response, and display the result to the user whilst enabling them to filter the list.
+Create a collaborative Note-Taking application.
+The application should allow authenticated users to create, edit, and delete their notes.
 Use React.js for the frontend, Node.js for the backend, and Firebase for data storage.

 ## Task Breakdown:

 ### Deadline:

-You are required to use a maximum of 3 hours for the attempt/completion of this task.
+You are required to use a maximum of 3 hours 30 minutes for the attempt/completion of this task.
 Any submission made after the deadline WILL NOT be considered.
 We have a suggested time allocation below, however, you can allot your time as you wish.

-- 15 mins to read through these instructions and set up your project.
+- 15 minutes to read through these instructions and set up your project.
-- 2 hours and 30 minutes to code the task.
+- 3 hours to code the task.
-- 15 mins to deploy code to GitHub Repo and submit the task.
+- 15 minutes to deploy code to GitHub Repo and submit the task.

 ### Frontend (React.js):

-- Create a user interface for managing users.
-- Display a list of users with their basic information (name, username, email, address, etc.).
-- Implement functionality to add a new user.
-- Implement functionality to edit existing user details.
-- Implement functionality to delete a user.
+- Develop a responsive web application using React.js/Next.js
 - Use React for routing if necessary.
 - Apply Tailwind CSS for styling.

 ### Backend (Node.js):

-- Set up a simple server using Node.js to handle API requests.
+- Set up a Node.js server to handle backend functionality.
-- Create APIs for CRUD operations on user data (Create, Read, Update, Delete).
+- Create endpoints for notes, users, and collaborative features.
 - Connect the backend to Firebase.
-- Use Firebase Firestore to store user data.
-- Implement basic server-side validation for user data (e.g., email format validation).
+- Integrate Firebase for user authentication and data storage.
-- Ensure proper error handling and validation in API requests.

-### Integration (Firebase):
+### Functionality:

-- Set up a Firebase project to store user data.
-- Configure Firebase authentication (optional, if you want to add user-specific features).
-- Ensure that the frontend and backend communicate effectively with Firebase.
+- Users should be able to register, log in, and log out.
+- Authenticated users can create, edit, and delete their notes.
+- Implement real-time collaboration on notes, allowing multiple users to edit the same note simultaneously.
+- Add a version history feature, allowing users to review and revert to previous versions of a note.
+- Include user permissions for sharing notes with specific users or making them public.

 ### Styling: